Troubleshooting the Flow Bar (Desktop) and Flow Bubble (Android)

 1. Confirm Flow is running.
 Look for the Flow icon in the system tray near the clock.
 Click the ^ arrow to see hidden icons if needed.
 If it's not there, open Wispr Flow from your Start menu.

 3. Check permissions.
 Open Windows SettingsPrivacy & security and make sure Flow is allowed to run in the background and interact with apps.
-If you toggle a permission, restart Flow.
+If you toggle a permission, Flow detects the change automatically and resumes once permissions are granted.

-4. Disable any third-party tools that may block overlays, such as window managers or security utilities.
+4. Disable third-party tools that may block overlays, such as window managers or security utilities.
+If the bar reappears, re-enable those tools one at a time to identify the conflict.

 5. Exit full-screen mode if you're in it.
 Some immersive modes hide floating UI elements like the Flow Bar.

 6. Test in a different browser (Chrome, Edge, or Firefox).
-If the bar appears in one but not another, the issue is browser-specific — check for ad blockers or security extensions that may block overlays.
+If the bar appears in one but not another, check for ad blockers or security extensions that may block overlays.

 Dictate a short phrase in a text field.
 If the bar appears and text is transcribed, you're done.